The Balancing Act

 Luckily, during that time my mom was able to watch him while I did observation hours.
 I had to do about 30 hours each semester.
 Finally, I reached the last step yet the hardest since he had to attend daycare during my internship.
 I had to be at the school every day while I was student teaching.
 I had to sacrifice my time with him and I hated being away from him every day.
 You can read about our transition to daycare here.

 Having him by my side while working on my bachelor's made it ten times more rewarding.
 I was blessed to be able to stay at home with him and do school simultaneously.
 Every semester I received a 4.0 along with scholarships.
 I proudly published a research paper with Multicultural Affairs too.

 Recently, I graduated with my bachelor's degree in elementary education.
 Like many teachers, we are excited that we have completed the four difficult years but want more.
 I am now continuing my degree to become a professor.
 It's a continuing push to balance being a mom, wife, and educator.

 The Continuation of Balancing

 Life took a turn that was unexpected yet it directed me to where I was meant to be.
-Learning to let go of the reigns is imperative in life.
+Learning to let go of the reigns is imperative.
+Even though at times life comes at you unexpectedly everything happens for a reason or purpose.
+I was able to meet amazing mentors and opportunities after I allowed life to flow its course.
+My little one became my biggest blessing that guided me to greater things.
 Living each day one at a time is the way to live because no matter how much we plan nothing ever turns out how we expect.
 Previously, I wished to be able to fulfill my dream of furthering my career, having my side passion, and being a stay-at-home mom all at once.
 This is the main reason why I created this blog.
 I did not feel like I had to take on just one of those roles.

 How as a parent have you done the "balancing act"?